-There are numerous strategies to growing your blog.
+There are numerous strategies to grow your blog.
 However, none matter if your server can’t handle increased traffic to your site.
 Nothing will stall your growth like a down website.
 All those hours of creating graphics, writing the perfect content, working on your Pinterest referrals, and yet no one can access your beautiful site because your host didn’t account for that viral post or heavy traffic. *This post may contain affiliate links, by clicking on them you are helping to support this sweet little blog of mine (read my disclaimer policy).

 Shared Hosting Vs. Dedicated Hosting

 For most small businesses and blogs shared hosting from Bluehost is sufficient for their needs but what exactly is shared hosting?
 Well, hosting is where your website ‘lives’ on the internet.
 Whichever hosting provider you choose will store your data for your site on their server, hence they host your website.
 Shared hosting means that your site will live on a server with other websites.
 For most, this shared hosting option is not only the most affordable but also the most suitable for your web hosting needs.
 Dedicated hosting means your data will be stored on your very own server, no need for sharing here.
-This is truly for those who need serious hosting and will require some serious cash up front.
+This is for those who need serious hosting and this service will require some serious cash up front.

 Understanding your hosting needs and finding a provider that can grow with you is very important.
 You should always seek a reputable hosting provider.
 Always take into account reviews from customers.
 You want a balanced understanding of your hosting provider.
 You don’t want to fall for a rehearsed elevator pitch the company will make nor do you want to disregard a provider simply because someone didn’t have a five-star experience with them.
 Measure the good and bad reviews against their services offered.
 I read a negative review once and the complainant felt it was annoying and far too inconvenient to make a call to the customer service line (which was open during normal business hours) to resolve their issue, they only wanted to use the chat feature (available 24/7) and had apparently been told to call in.
 Again, I say take every review both good and bad with a grain of salt.